Skip to main content

 A plate of two curries: the palak paneer in the foreground and a lime dal with lemon and lentils in the background on the left.

-The spices roasted in the pan at the beginning give the curry a wonderful flavour.
-Indian cooks know how to extract incredible flavours from just a few grams of spices.
+The spices roasted in the pan at the beginning give the curry a wonderful flavor.
+Indian cooks know how to extract incredible flavors from just a few grams of spices.

 If you don’t want rice as a side dish, you can substitute naan, an Indian flatbread.